emchin/WordCloud/scripts/README.md

 In this workshop, we learned about [Workshop Name].
 Specifically, we learned **main idea 1**, **main idea 2**, and **main idea 3**.

-We used this to:
+We used these ideas to to:
 - [x] Task 1
 - [x] Task 2
 - [x] Task 3
 - [ ] (Optional) Task 4

-## Download Information:
+## Downloads:

 [Tool 1]